KTH/kth-style-web/README.md

 },
 ```

-Start the application from the debug "Play" button.
+Start the application from the debug "Play" button and go to http//localhost:3000/style in your web browser.